LukeAlanWalters/TextBlock/README.md

 Author: Luke Walters

+Worked on this file with Kevin Johanson

-This repository contains the TextBlock items and the tests for said TextBlock class implementations.
+This repository contains the different implementations of the TextBlock class and TextLine and their relevant utility function.

+Created with the purpose of formating text utilizing objects in java